L-Serodio/TO-DO-List/README.md

 # TO-DO-List
-To Do list made with node.js
+A REST API with node.js for a to-do list application